pitcher69/ZEUS6D/stonkyspace/README.md

 scarred, unfinished, forgotten by the moment that betrayed it.
 It was wounded, and I’ll give full marks for that.

-But like the man said:
+But like they say:
 **“What doesn’t kill you just makes you stronger.”**

 Stronger — not by mercy, not by grace,
 but by fire, by fracture, by fury.

-This code may lie in silence,
+This project may lie in silence,
 but it will not go gentle into that good night.
 Its broken lines still smolder,
 its wounded frame still burns.

-Though effort forked no lightning here,
-and these deeds dance only as frail ghosts in a green bay,
-yet still it rages.

 Do not mistake this grave for quiet.
 Do not mistake these ashes for rest.